The Tales Genes Tell

 All of this state-of-the-art sleuthing has been done inside an unassuming old stone building right on the Zoo’s grounds.
-The Genetics Lab, founded by Fleischer in 1991, is a section of the Zoo’s Center for Conservation and Evolutionary Genetics, which Fleischer now heads.
+The Genetics Lab, founded by Fleischer in 1991, is a section of the Zoo’s Center for Conservation Genomics, which Fleischer now heads.
 The lab has an unusual Smithsonian history.
 It was first part of the Zoo, then became part of NMNH, and is now a joint program of both—all without ever moving an inch from its original quarters in the old Propagation Building behind the Small Mammal House.
 The Prop Building is not only old and cramped, it’s prone to flooding whenever Rock Creek’s waters spill over.

 Soon the lab can weather rainstorms with no problem.
 In October, the 15 or so scientists and students currently working at the Genetics Lab will move their base of operations from the Prop Building to a sparkling new lab space set on higher ground at the Zoo.
 The new Genetics Lab will offer bench space for 15 people to work without doubling up and a more efficient layout.
 Better yet, the new lab’s location—near the vet hospital, the Conservation and Science building, and the pathology department—will facilitate the staff’s collaboration with those units.
 And for Fleischer and his colleague Jesus Maldonado, collaboration is the name of the game in applying genetic analysis to solve new problems, whether it is within the Zoo, with their Smithsonian colleagues, or with scientists around the world.